Carlosokumu/PesapalHttp/README.md

-# PesapalTcp
-Solution to  Junior  Developer role -Tcp server
+# Solution to  Junior  Developer role -Http server

 Writing an Http Server  in Golang.